dd32/td-gh-ex/readme.txt

 * Bootstrap (http://getbootstrap.com/) licensed under MIT license (https://github.com/twbs/bootstrap/blob/master/LICENSE)
 * Options Framework by WP Theming licensed under the GPLv2 license (http://www.gnu.org/licenses/gpl-2.0.html)

--------* ABOUT WP FlatThirteen 1.4 *-------
+-------* ABOUT WP FlatThirteen 1.5 *-------

 Requires at least:	3.6.0
 Tested up to:		3.6.1
 Stable tag:			1.0.0

 WP FlatThirteen  is a flat and minimal design TwentyThirteen child theme powered by TwitterBootstrap 3.0.
 It has unique designed for SEO optimization with faster page loading.
 The child theme helps Bloggers to make unique and elegant look blogs.
 The theme can be used for any kind of blog or news websites.
 The child theme only works with TwentyThirteen  parent theme.
 Due to bootstrap power, admin can add a lot of creative works  to its content.
 This is fully responsive theme, works perfectly with any mobile devices or tablet.
 There is a lot of new things in this vertion like Social media profile, Feature post category, Custom Fab iconetc.
-Watch demo here http://crayonux.com/demo/flatthirteen/. for Support use Crayonux support forum http://crayonux.com/questions/
+Watch demo here <a href=" http://crayonux.com/demo/flatthirteen/"> http://crayonux.com/demo/flatthirteen/</a> for Support use Crayonux support forum <a href="http://crayonux.com/questions/"> http://crayonux.com/questions/</a>

 WP FlatThirteen adds all the bootstrap 3.0 feature to the blog.
 More options and features will be add in next release.

+New in version 1.5
+-- Screen shot changed.